 - You will “bounce back” more quickly.
-As we age and undergo hormonal changes as women, it becomes more challenging to lose weight post pregnancy.
-It will never be as easy to get back into shape than it is right now.
+As we age and undergo hormonal changes as women, it becomes more challenging to lose weight post-pregnancy.
+It will never be as easy to get back into shape as it is right now.

 - You got pregnant fairly easily!
 It’s likely that in your 20’s you required very little intervention to conceive (not always the case, of course).
 It’s less likely that you will have to undergo IVF or fertility treatments when trying to conceive in your 20’s.